nddcap/home/README.md

 Total return is realized by combining a **steady income** strategy with an **active trading** strategy.

 *T-Bills ( 3.7% )* : The basic income method uses 1- to 3-month Treasuries.
-(Currently 3.7% and constantly changing.)
+(Currently 3.7%, though constantly changing.)

 *Dividends ( 5.5% )* : The leveraged income method produces 5 to 5.5% -- realized by harvesting dividends from equity ETFs (IVV, SPY) while eliminating movement with very deep SPX and XSP options.
-SPX, IVV, SPY etc. have "near-perfect positive correlation, approaching a correlation coefficient of 1.0."
-Index options and portfolio margin combine to allow 5x leverage.
-Approx one-third of returns are expected to be qualified dividends.
+Index options and portfolio margin combine allowing 5x leverage.
+Approx one-third of returns are expected to be taxed as qualified dividends.

 *S&P Puts ( 12% )* : The active trading strategy uses written options on SPX expiring next-day (next session if over the weekend).
 This yields ~12% on average after twelve months.

 So, active strategy plus steady S&P dividends yields ~17%.
 (In the real world, this will range from 15 to 19%.)
 Sometimes a Member may be eligible for 0% long-term capital gains; that year would yield them ~16% cash.
 When combining active trading and T-bills, yield is ~15.7%.
-Active trading with only interest-on-cash would yield ~13.5%.

-To get started please message welcome@nddcap.org
+To get started, please message welcome@nddcap.org

 ### Risks & Assumptions

 * Main risk of T-bills is having to sell early
 * Main risk of leveraged dividend strategy is the half-second gap while "legging in" to a balanced, hedged position
 * Main risk of options strategy is unpredictability of returns, which range from 9 to 15%
-* We assume S&P overall dividends will always be 1% or more.
-(Anemic equity dividends could possibly be replaced with Treasuries if they reach 4.5+%, or longer-term Treasuries if a member agrees.)
+* We assume S&P overall dividends will always be 1% or more

 ### FAQ